 Tubacin - a specific small molecule inhibitor of HDAC6 tubulin deacetylase activity

 Stuart Schreiber’s laboratory at the Broad Institute isolated a small molecule inhibitor of HDAC6 in a chemical genetic screen of 7392 small molecules and cell-based assay.
-This inhibitor, known as tubacin, inhibits ?-tubulin deacetylation in mammalian cells.
+This inhibitor, known as tubacin, inhibits alpha-tubulin deacetylation in mammalian cells.
 Unlike trichostatin A (TSA), which is a broad spectrum HDAC inhibitor, tubacin is specific for the tubulin deacetylase activity of HDAC6.
 Tubacin inhibits HDAC6 and causes increased acetylation of ?-tubulin, accumulation of polyubiquitinated proteins, and apoptosis.
 Tubacin does not affect global histone deacetylation, gene-expression profiling, or cell cycle progression

 The effects of tubacin have been studied in cell-based cancer models including hematologic malignancies, such as multiple myeloma and leukemia, and also solid tumor models, such as pancreatic cancer and ovarian cancer.
 Tubacin in combination with the proteasome inhibitor bortezomib (Velcade) resulted in increased ?-tubulin acetylation and accumulation of polyubiquitinated proteins in multiple myeloma cells.
 Tubacin was also found to inhibit interaction of HDAC6 with dynein and augmented activation of c-Jun NH2-terminal kinase and caspase-3, -8 and -9.
 Both bortezomib and tubacin together induced synergistic antitumor activity in multiple myeloma cells and primary bone marrow plasma cells.